 And walked as now among a throng of men.

-Pondering things that lay beyond my ken.
-Questioning death, and solacing my fears.

-Ofttimes strange sense have I of this.
+Pondering things that lay beyond my ken, Questioning death, and solacing my fears.
+Who knows?
+Offtimes strange sense have I of this.

 Vague memories that hold me with a spell.
 Touches of unseen lips upon my brow,